 - Public lands are for everyone.

 The rating system I’ve used on the map above is dynamic.
-Depending on snowpack, weather conditions, and your skill level, an easier location (i.e. green dot) may actually be quite challenging.
-Also, the map is of my own creation and not necessarily to scale
+Depending on snowpack, weather conditions, and your skill level, an easier location (i.e. green dot) may actually end up being challenging.
+Also, the map is of my own creation and not necessarily to scale.

 - Green Dots = Easier terrain